 the Mangapū Stream Bore (Reference HUN 14/8, AC Bore ID29379) located adjacent to Mangapū Stream, at Hunua Quarry, Papakura (NZTM 1776740mE 5893650mN).

 The total daily abstraction of groundwater from the Symonds Pit Sump and the Mangapū Stream Bore (HUN14/8), including groundwater inflow to the sump must not exceed 5,820 m3/day averaged over any seven (7) consecutive days.
-The water take and use from these sources must not exceed 2,610m3/d when averaged over any seven (7) consecutive days.
+The water take and use from these sources must not exceed 2,610m3/day when averaged over any seven (7) consecutive days.

 The total annual abstraction of groundwater from the Symonds Pit Sump and the Mangapū Stream Bore (HUN14/8), including groundwater inflow to the sump must not exceed 2,124,300 m3 averaged over the twelve month period commencing 1 June and ending 31 May of any year.
 The water take and use from these sources must not exceed 952,650 m³ when averaged over the same twelve month period.